icelandico/geodev_site/src/lib/content/blog/mistral-ai-write-meta-descriptions.md

 I started from the most visited pages on my website - articles in the posts section.
 In my CMS panel (I use Decap CMS), I already had a place to write a description.
 However, I have been lazy so far and have never even written a short summary of a post.
 Writing a short 120–160 character summary for each post on my site felt too time-consuming.
 AI is great at creating text content, so I decided to hand over this task to AI.
 I chose Mistral AI, which I have been using privately quite often for several months.
 They offer several models, and for this task I chose a free one - `mistral-small-latest`.

 To solve this task I've written a short python script.
-The procedure is very simple: for each file in a given folder, take its main content (omit the frontmatter metadata), send a request to Le Platforme API and execute the appropriate prompt on it: "Generate an SEO-friendly meta description (110-160 characters) for this blog post: {content}".
+The procedure is very simple: for each file in a given folder, take its main content (omit the frontmatter metadata), send a request to Le Platforme API and execute the appropriate prompt on it: "Generate an SEO-friendly meta description (110-160 characters) for this blog post: /content of the blog post/".
 After receiving the response from the API, place the obtained content as a new field in the file - "description".

 Here's my script:
 ```python